build-on-aws/content/tutorials/deploy-sam-application-composer/index.md

     Value: !Sub https://${Api23}.execute-api.${AWS::Region}.amazonaws.com/Prod
 ```

-Before we proceed, add following `Output` section at the end of the `template.yaml` to get the API Endpoint once stack is created:
+Before we proceed, add the following `Output` section at the end of the `template.yaml` to get the API Endpoint once the stack is created:

 ```yaml
 Outputs: